Calling in the Four Directions (Script)

 Invocation Example:

 “We call upon the element of Fire, the direction of the South, the keeper of transformation and passion.
-Burn away the old and light the flame of our highest potential.
-Hail to the fire, blessed be.”
+We welcome the fire to burn away the old and light the flame of our highest potential.
+May it activate our courage, as well as the Mother archetype of great devotion and generosity.
+May we honor the energies of the full moon, the season of summer and the power of expression in the world.
+Hail to the fire, the energies of the South, we welcome you, blessed be.”

 West: The Element of Water